diegorusso/diegorusso/README.md

 ## >>> import diegorusso

-- :snake: I’m a [CPython](https://github.com/python/cpython/) contributor and part of the Triage Team
+- :snake: I’m a [CPython](https://github.com/python/cpython/) Core Developer
 - :office: I work as Principal Software Engineer at [Arm Ltd](https://www.arm.com)
 - :computer: I'm part of the Runtimes team where my main goal is to make CPython :snake: and its ecosystem work flawlessly for developers around the world on Arm platforms
 - :uk: I live in Cambridge, UK.
 Previously I lived in Italy :it: